Ajayt036/About-Me/README.md

-### Hi there!
-My name is Ajay and I am an aspiring Data Scientist.
+### My name is Ajay and I am an aspiring Data Scientist.

 #### In 20 seconds, Below is the timeline of my journey into the world of Data Intelligence.